Tordesillas: Torneo del Toro de la Vega

 The "Virgen de la Peña" patron saint's day is celebrated on Sunday.
 The following Tuesday there was a well-known local tournament called, in Spanish, "Torneo del Toro de la Vega" (The Meadow Bull Tournament).

 The bull was driven by horsemen and footmen all carrying spears.
 When it reached the meadow across the river it was finally speared and stabbed by many competing lancers.
 The person who delivered the fatal blow (this could be with a rifle) was entitled to cut off the bull's testicles and tie them to the tip of his spear and parade them through the town.
 The city then awarded him a gold medal and a commemorative forged iron spear.

 This celebration was banned in 2016 by the regional government over rising concerns about violent clashes between those who held views in favor of the tournament and those against it.
-A perceived majority of the town's population supported the celebration while a growing number of Spaniards had come to know about it and were opposing this celebration over human rights concerns.
+A perceived majority of the town's population supported the celebration while a growing number of Spaniards had come to know about it and were opposing this celebration over animal rights concerns.
 There had been attempts to block the celebration by members of animal-rights groups before and altercations between both locals and visitors in the years prior to the ban were escalating.
-The current format of the tournament involves the chasing of the bull without spears and the bull is not killed in public anymore.
-The name of the tournament is now "El Toro de la Peña".
+The current format of the tournament involves the chasing of the bull without spears, and the bull is not killed.
+The name of the tournament is now El Toro de la Peña.